Tollemache Heriot Eslick: Career

-In November 1942 he separately stated before a court that he had returned to Australia on a five-year contract to establish a system of music teaching, sold his contract after six weeks, and sought to establish 'perambulating cafes' in Sydney; then was to do a wax-works show, before being invited to Brisbane to put up an amusement park in Brisbane.
+In November 1942 he separately stated before a court that he had returned to Australia on a five-year contract to establish a system of music teaching, sold his contract after six weeks, and sought to establish "perambulating cafes" in Sydney; then was to do a wax-works show, before being invited to Brisbane to put up an amusement park in Brisbane.
 In June 1941 he resigned and left Brisbane in twenty-four hours and returned to Sydney where he worked with the Manly Amusement Pier.
 It was also noted around the same period that he had relinquished his interest in the Manly Pier and was conducting either a picture theatre or a hotel in a Sydney suburb.

 Later life

 From October 1941 to July 1942 during World War II, Eslick was subject to investigation.
-By November 1941 one report indicated 'ESLICK not now connected with Luna Park [Brisbane], as Shareholders refused to supply any more money for his profligate spending', and that 'it is considered most probable that a number of people who were associated with him in that venture [Luna Park, Brisbane], would be interested in his present whereabouts'.
+By November 1941 one report indicated "Eslick not now connected with Luna Park [Brisbane], as Shareholders refused to supply any more money for his profligate spending", and that "it is considered most probable that a number of people who were associated with him in that venture [Luna Park, Brisbane], would be interested in his present whereabouts".
 It was later noted his given address of Flat 8, Roslyn Hall, Commonwealth Parade, Manly, Sydney had commanding views of the North Head military barracks; whilst he was living in Brisbane.
-While not noted by friends as subversive, he had 'a poor reputation for business dealings', and opinions of him is 'not flattering'.
+While not noted by friends as subversive, he had "a poor reputation for business dealings", and opinions of him is "not flattering".
 Eslick had also claimed to have served in the Second Boer War (1897–1902) with the British Forces, although this was doubted.

 If it is to be believed, Eslick the amusement architect claimed he had lost £22000 in Brussels about 1922, as well as a £43000 in a fixed deposit in a California bank crash; giving him no assets and liabilities of £1382 when before the Federal bankruptcy court in Brisbane in November 1942.
-He claimed ill-health of osteoarthritis in both knees and other complaints, was unfit to travel, and sought a debt discharge; for which it was noted that Eslick could not travel from Sydney to Brisbane, yet intended to travel to the USA.
+He claimed ill-health of osteoarthritis in both knees and other complaints, was unfit to travel, and sought a debt discharge; for which it was noted that Eslick could not travel from Sydney to Brisbane, yet intended to travel to the US.
 The matter was still active in December 1945, where creditors were seeking a total of £982.
 Unsecured creditor liabilities amounted to £1382.
 Eslink was now aged 69, and his wife Florence wanted to return to the US as she felt a stranger in Australia.

 While commencing an autobiography, it appears this has never been published.
 Eslick listed his qualifications as the Member of the Institute of Civil Engineers (London), Institute of Civil Engineers (India), Institute of Civil Engineers of New Zealand, and 'IIJ'; and a member of the Académie Française.